BryanStars: Early life

 Odell was born on May 22, 1990, in Japan, where he resided until he was eight years old.
-His family later relocated to Dallas, Texas, and then again to Nebraska when he was a teenager.
-He attended Lincoln East High School, where he graduated in 2008.
-In his senior year, his short film Energy Crisis in America, highlighting rising gas prices, won third place in the high school section of the StudentCam competition, hosted by C-SPAN.
+His family later relocated to Texas, and then again to Nebraska when he was a teenager.
+In his senior year of high school, his short film Energy Crisis in America, highlighting rising gas prices, won third place in the high school section of the StudentCam competition, hosted by C-SPAN.

 He attended the University of Nebraska–Lincoln for two years, majoring in Broadcast Journalism.
 While in university, he did an internship where he would interview professional bands for a local television station.

 Odell chose to drop out of university to focus his attention on his YouTube channel "BryanStars" after winning YouTube NextUp in 2011.
 Through the NextUp contest, YouTube aimed to foster creators on its platform.
 Odell and 25 other YouTubers received a $35,000 grant for their channel and a multi-day workshop in New York City with professional online bloggers.
 At the time, he had about 55,000 subscribers.